Fulbright Fellowships for Study Abroad

 - All supporting documentation (letters of evaluation, affiliation and transcripts) should be submitted electronically through Embark by the campus deadline; review the process for submitting supporting documentation handout

 - Contact your referees as soon as possible.
 When they agree to write a letter in support of your application you should offer to provide a resume and/or copy of your personal statement so that they can learn more about you.
 Once you create an account and indicate who your referees will be, they will automatically receive an email with instructions and the appropriate form for the letter.
-Please ask your recommenders to send the letter in by the campus deadline so the committee can review it with the application.

 - The Committee on Fellowships reviews each application carefully and completes the campus evaluation form.
 Vassar College will forward to the Fulbright Commission all appropriately completed applications for a Fulbright award.
 We do not select or nominate at the campus level for this award.
 We are here to work as your advocates as you put forth your application.